Many Students face struggles while writing the dissertation methodology, as it feels confusing and demanding.

 You must explain your methodology section in a way that makes it possible for others to write a dissertation by considering your own budgetary and time limits.
 Honesty goes a long way here.

-For instance, if you tell your readers about how you couldn’t get a set of responses from a certain institution, it might help future researchers go better prepared to such a setting.
+For instance, if you tell your readers about how you couldn’t get a set of responses from a particular institution, it might help future researchers go better prepared for such a setting.

 Tip 4: Build On Existing Methodologies

-If you built on an existing methodology, such as a specific self-esteem scale, you used to measure respondents’ self-esteem through a questionnaire, mention that in all honesty.
+If you built on an existing methodology, such as a specific self-esteem scale, you used a questionnaire to measure respondents’ self-esteem, as mentioned.
 You must be able to answer these questions, such as:

 - Did you come up with your own methodology to collect and analyse data?